-IWSG is posted the first Wednesday of every month, but I'm posting early this month.
-Explanation is below with my writing goals.
+IWSG is posted the first Wednesday of every month.
 It is the brain child of Ninja Captain Alex J. Cavanaugh.
 Get your fears and insecurities out or give words of encouragement.
 We're writers, let's support each other!

 The awesome co-hosts for this month are Nancy Gideon, Tamara Narayan, Roaming About, Michelle Wallace,and Feather Stone!